ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 GitLab is a web-based hosting service for Git repos.
 You can have both local and remote copies of your repos, which makes it easy to collaborate.

 You can configure GitLab as a tool integration in your toolchain so that you can manage source code in a new or existing repo on GitLab.com or your company's GitLab instance.
-Engage in social coding through wikis, issue tracking, and pull requests.
+Engage in social coding through wikis, issue tracking, and merge requests.

 If you are configuring this tool integration as you are creating the toolchain, follow these steps: